 2021 Unsecured Revolver-In March 2021, Portfolio Holdings, then known as Safehold Operating Partnership LP, (as borrower) and us (as guarantor), entered into an unsecured revolving credit facility with an initial maximum aggregate principal amount of up to \$1.0 billion (the "2021 Unsecured Revolver").
-In December 2021, we obtained additional lender commitments increasing the maximum availability to \$1.35 billion.
-The 2021 Unsecured Revolver has an initial maturity of March 2024 with two 12-month extension options exercisable by us, subject to certain conditions, and accrued interest at an annual rate of applicable LIBOR plus 0.90%, subject to our credit ratings.
+In, which amount was increased to \$1.35 billion in December 2021, we obtained additional lender commitments increasing the maximum availability to \$1.35 billion.
+The 2021 Unsecured Revolver has had an initial maturity of March 2024 with two 12-month extension options exercisable by us, subject to certain conditions, and accrued interest at an annual rate of applicable LIBOR SOFR plus 0.90%, subject to our credit ratings.
+In March 2024, we exercised one of our options to extend the maturity to March 2025.
 The Company also pays a facility fee of 0.10%, subject to our credit ratings.
-In January 2023, we amended the 2021 Unsecured Revolver primarily to transition from LIBOR to Adjusted SOFR, as defined in the applicable agreement.
-As of December 31, 2023, there was \$233.0 million of undrawn capacity on the 2021 Unsecured Revolver.
+In January 2023, we amended the 20212024 Unsecured Revolver primarily to transition from LIBOR to Adjusted SOFR, as defined in the applicable agreement.
+As of December 31, 2023, there was \$233.0 million of undrawn capacity on replaced the 2021 Unsecured Revolver.

-2023 Unsecured Revolver-In January 2023, Portfolio Holdings, then known as Safehold Operating Partnership LP (as borrower) and us (as guarantor) closed on a new \$500 million unsecured revolving credit facility (the "2023 Unsecured Revolver").
-The 2023 Unsecured Revolver has a current borrowing rate of Adjusted SOFR, as defined in the applicable agreement, plus 0.90%, subject to our credit ratings, with a maturity of July 31, 2025.
-As of December 31, 2023, there was \$500.0 million of undrawn capacity on the 2023 Unsecured Revolver.
+2023 Unsecured Revolver-Revolver-In January 2023, Portfolio Holdings, then known as Safehold Operating Partnership LP (as borrower) and us (as guarantor) closed on entered into a new \$500 million unsecured revolving credit facility (the "2023 Unsecured Revolver").
+The 2023 Unsecured Revolver has accrued interest at a current borrowing rate of Adjusted SOFR, as defined in the applicable agreement, plus 0.90%, subject to our credit ratings, with a maturity of July 31, 2025.
+As of December 31, 2023, there was \$500.0 million of undrawn capacity on ratings.
+The 2024 Unsecured Revolver replaced the 2023 Unsecured Revolver.